 Admission Dates and Deadlines

-- November 1 Early Decision Financial Aid Online Application deadline to receive an estimated financial aid package with the admission decision
+- November 1 Early Decision Financial Aid Online Application and FAFSA deadline to receive an estimated award with the admission decision

-- December 1 Admission and early estimated financial aid notifications mailed
+- December 1 Admission and early estimated Financial Aid package mailed

 - February 1 Candidate Reply Date: tuition and housing deposits due

 Financial Aid Dates and Deadlines

 - MICA Financial Aid Early Decision Online Application